freeCodeCamp/guide/src/pages/visual-design/color-theory/index.md

 Color Theory is the practical application of mixing and using colors together to achieve a specific visual effect.
 This can be broken down further into segments describing where to find colors, how to use color, and how color can impact usability.

 A color wheel is the main tool used by designers to specify or locate color.
 Color wheels can include the entire color spectrum or they can be organized by a defined category of colors.
+The color wheel is also useful for noticing where the colors are placed.
+For creating harmony, you can use the colors that are placed one next to the other.
+For creating contrast, you can use colors that are placed one in the oposite side of the other.
 The three main category of colors, which you might already be familiar with, are Primary Colors, Secondary Colors, and Tertiary Colors.

 **Primary Colors:**